Recent Advances on Neural Network Pruning at Initialization: Conclusion

 \section{Conclusion}

 This paper presents the first survey concentrated on neural network pruning at initialization (PaI).
-The road map of PaI~\vs~its traditional pruning counterpart is described with a thorough and structured literature review.
+The road map of PaI~\vs~its pruning-after-training counterpart is studied with a thorough and structured literature review.
 We close by outlining the open problems and offer a code base towards easy sanity-checking and benchmarking of different PaI methods.

+\bb{Acknowledgments}.
+We thank Jonathan Frankle, Alex Renda, and Michael Carbin from MIT for their very helpful suggestions to our work.